 To keep it looking its best, it’s a good idea to use a bit of hair gel or pomade to keep the sides smoothed down, and the top in shape.
 You can keep the top smoothed down as well for a sleek, polished look, or try messing it up for a texturised one.
 If you’re working with thin hair it’s best to avoid flattening the top over your head, as you’ll just accentuate the lack of volume there.
 Help it look thicker by keeping the top messy and undefined in contrast to the short sides.

-This is a great hairstyle for the autumn as whether you’re looking to slick back your hair or keep it rougher, the weather is at the perfect cool temperature to stop any product from melting away.
+This is a great hairstyle for the autumn as if you’re looking to slick back your hair or want to keep it looking rougher, the weather is at the perfect cool temperature to stop any product from melting away.
 It’s also not cold enough that you’re not forced to wear a hat and scarf, so you can still show off the sharp contrast between the shaven sides and the full top.

 How to Style it